yonhan3/openosc2/README.md

     CFLAGS += "-DOPENOSC_METRIC_OBJSIZE_ENABLED"

-You can run the oscmetrics tool to collect the OSC-METRICS:
+After building your binaries with the above CFLAGS, You can run the oscmetrics tool to collect the OSC-METRICS:

     $ tools/oscmetrics.py -bmwv -d your-dir > metrics-report.txt

 One trick: To generate the binary even when buffer overflow errors exist, add “-DOPENOSC_OVERFLOW_ERROR_OUT_DISABLE” to CFLAGS.
 This will just print warnings instead of errors at compile-time so that binary can be generated.
+If you use "-DOPENOSC_MM=2" CFLAGS, then you can add "-DOPENOSC_METRIC_ONLY_MODE" to CFLAGS to collect OSC metrics only.

 Relationship to FORTIFY_SOURCE
 ------------------------------